 Durable financial power of attorney allows someone to be appointed to manage a person’s finances in case they are incapacitated and unable to make decisions for themselves.
 They can use their authority to help pay for taxes and bills, manage real estate, and other such necessities involving financial matters.
 They can also operate a person’s businesses and hire legal representation when necessary.

 Guardianships are similar to the power of attorney but there are several key differences.
 Unless someone already has power of attorney set up, then the courts will appoint someone to be a guardian.
 Because of this, the courts will be overlooking the guardian’s activities and the ward’s status.
-It is recommended that a guardianship attorney be consulted to see if a court-appointed guardian is the right solution.
+It is recommended that a power of attorney be consulted to see if a court-appointed guardian is the right solution.

 Both a guardianship and the power of attorney can help ensure that a person’s needs are taken care of, whether a minor child or an incapacitated adult.
 When there is an unexpected situation that suddenly arises where someone needs assistance from others, these two legal tools can help a person get their needs fulfilled by an assigned responsible adult.
 They do have their differences, but their purpose is to take care of those who cannot take care of themselves.